 I’ll admit it.
 I am prone to overstating the benefits of ancient medicine practices without fully recognizing the power and profound impact Western gains in medicine has lent our society in the last 150+ years.

-Without antibiotics, the E. coli infection my daughter Raegan contracted would have killed her.
+Without antibiotics, the infection my daughter Raegan contracted would have killed her.
 Including the first and second sepsis.
 At 6 months post-fecal transplant (FMT), our family found ourselves back inpatient, and on antibiotics.
 I was terrified.

 Antibiotics are a defining and vital feature of modern medicine.
 Yet overuse, and a lack of understanding and education about preserving gut health, is causing a massive impact in clinical care – highlighting the need for breakthrough treatments like FMT (fecal matter transplants).
 However, getting a new microbiome won’t fix everything.
 Lifestyle changes, supporting the gut through the trauma of antibiotics and after, all these things are vital to gaining, regaining, and maintaining a healthy gut and keeping our immune system strong.